docker-archive/docker-ce/components/cli/docs/reference/commandline/node_ls.md

 using the `-f` or `--filter` flag.
 Refer to the [filtering](#filtering) section for more information about available filter options.

+> **Note**: This is a cluster management command, and must be executed on a swarm
+> manager node.
+To learn about managers and workers, refer to the [Swarm mode
+> section](https://docs.docker.com/engine/swarm/) in the documentation.

 ## Examples

 ```bash